 namedtuple

-vs Data Class
+vs Data Classes

 Data Classes can be thought of as “mutable namedtuples with defaults.”
 (Source)

-To create a data class, you need to import the dataclass()
+To create a data class, you need to import the @dataclass

-decorator from dataclasses
+decorator from the dataclasses

-.
-Then you can define your data classes using the regular class definition syntax:
+module.
+Then, you can define your data classes using the regular class definition syntax:

 >>> from dataclasses import dataclass